 College of Science Joint Annual Meeting (COS-JAM)

-All undergraduate students in the College of Science were invited to participate in COS-JAM by sharing their original research with faculty and students, in either an oral or poster format through the online system.
+All undergraduate students in the College of Science are invited to participate in COS-JAM by sharing their original research with faculty and students, in either an oral or poster format.
 Research may have been conducted on or off campus, and mentored by faculty from the University of Notre Dame and/or at other universities and colleges.